emqx/emqx-docs/en_US/tutorial/tune.md

 It is recommended to turn off swap permanently.

 To turn off swap immediately, execute command `sudo swapoff -a`.
-To turn off swap permanently, coment out the `swap` line in `/etc/fstab` and reboot the host
+To turn off swap permanently, comment out the `swap` line in `/etc/fstab` and reboot the host

 ## Linux Kernel Tuning